angristan/dockerfiles/diaspora/README.md

 ### Configuration files

-**Before** doing anything, copy the [database.yml.exemple](https://github.com/diaspora/diaspora/blob/develop/config/database.yml.example) to your current folder and add the correct values (which should be the ENVIRONMENT postgres viariable below).
+**Before** doing anything, copy the [database.yml.exemple](https://github.com/diaspora/diaspora/blob/develop/config/database.yml.example) to your current folder and add the correct values (which should be the postgres ENVIRONMENT viariables below).

-Do the same with [diaspora.yml.example](https://github.com/diaspora/diaspora/blob/develop/config/diaspora.yml.example) and *read it* completely.
+Do the same with [diaspora.yml.example](https://github.com/diaspora/diaspora/blob/develop/config/diaspora.yml.example) and **read it** completely.
 Diaspora won't work with the defaults.

 FYI you will need to modify these at least: